spolsley/spolsley.github.io/projects.md

 			<br>
 			<img align="left" src="res/images/projects_inn.png" />
 			<p style="font-size: small;">
-			System-On-a-Chip design is becoming very popular as devices need to be more mobile.
-In my codesign embedded systems course at TAMU, our team developed a test module for a Neural-Network-On-a-Chip.
-The idea is that machine learning is increasingly vital to developing smarter applications today, so why not use hardware to accelerate the process?
-The key to making a fast hardware-based neural network is removing floating point computations for discrete, integer ones.
-The INN repository is linked below, along with the project paper discussing our results when applied to a simple problem of healthcare cost modeling.
-The takeaway is that hardware INNs are orders of magnitude faster than software NNs.
+			<a target="_blank" href="https://en.wikipedia.org/wiki/System_on_a_chip">System on a Chip</a> (SoC) design pushes more capabilities onto a single chip for improvements in power, mobility, and cost.
+Since machine learning is vital to developing smart applications today, why not make neural nets a hardware module?
+In codesign embedded systems at TAMU, my team explored that question with the development of an integer neural net (INN) module.
+In our simulated hardware tests on healthcare cost modeling, we found hardware INNs are orders of magnitude faster than traditional software NNs.
 			<br><br>
 			<a target="_blank" href="https://github.com/spolsley/integerNeuralNetwork">GitHub &#10137;</a>&nbsp;&nbsp;&nbsp;&nbsp;
 			<a target="_blank" href="res/papers/integer-neural-nets.pdf">Paper &#10137;</a>